mzareefmustafa/Deques/README.md

 # Note for viewers...
-The .jave and .class files are the primary files I've worked in.
+The .java and .class files are the primary files I've worked in.